 - Introduce new food items after a gap of a week or so.
 This helps you gauge any allergic reactions that might arise.

-- Stop if you notice any kind of allergic reaction after giving your child a new food item.
+- Stop serving the food if you notice any kind of allergic reaction after giving your child a new food item.

-Things to Consider Before Feeding Any Wheat Recipes to a Baby
+Things to Consider Before Feeding Wheat to a Baby

 Before starting with any kind of recipe for your child, make sure that you adhere to certain precautions and considerations for the benefit of your kid.

 - At times, consumption of wheat can trigger certain allergies or reactions such as breathing problems or even asthma.
-In such cases, avoid giving your child wheat-based items in high quantities or stop them altogether.
-Your doctor might have certain alternatives in mind that can help him cope up to it.
+In such cases, avoid giving your child wheat-based items in high quantities, or stop them altogether.
+Your doctor might have certain alternatives in mind that can help him cope with it.

 Wheat Porridge Recipe for Your Child